nazmulb/react.js/README.md

 - You don't end up in **callback hell**, you can test your asynchronous flows easily and your actions **stay pure**.
 - In every action you have to deal with network errors and updating spinners/loaders and etc, but Saga removes a lot of boilerplate/repetition.
 It simplifies this as middleware and **automatically exposes all of the operations as actions** that you can fire from anywhere in your application.
 - Sagas offer **independent place** to handle all side effects.
 It is usually **easier to modify and manage**.
-- It also cancels subsequent requests (it cancels the first, keeps the last).
+- Using `takeLatest`, it cancels subsequent requests for same purpose (it cancels the first, keeps the last).

 ## React Limitations: